ssathya/PsqlLogging/ReadMe.md

 I searched and search.
 Bing, DuckDuckGo, Google, You, etc. Nope.
 No one gave me a link where I could find a working example of Serilog that uses *Serilog.Sinks.Postgresql.Alternative* as the sink - no - no one likes this Sink.
 Did find a handful that uses *Serilog.Sinks.Postgresql*  but its not the one I wanted.

-This is a working example but below is in [this](https://github.com/ssathya/PsqlLogging) repository.
+This is a working example is in [this](https://github.com/ssathya/PsqlLogging) repository.
 Below is the journey I took and during its course realized what I was missing.

 ## Attempt 1:
 ```cs